jimmiebergmann/MoltenEngine/CONTRIBUTING.md

 -   Put output reference arguments at the beginning of any function's argument list.
 -   Use fixed width integer types, e.g. `uint8_t`, `int32_t`, `uint32_t`.
 -   Document public members of classes.
+-   Never transfer object ownership through raw pointers in public APIs.

 ## Tests
 Make sure to add new unit tests for new classes, functions or features.
 Unit tests are written using the `googletest` framework, which is available as a submodule.

 ## License
 This project is licensed under MIT license.
-Put license notice on top of all header and source files.
+Put license notice at top of all header and source files.